akhilome/dotfiles/zsh/README.md

 # Configuring ZSH

-Some shot's of the current terminal UI:
+Some shots of the current terminal UI:

 ![ls](screenshots/ls.png)